davidji99/terraform-provider-herokux/README.md

 * Significantly alters the design and logic of an existing `heroku` provider resource.

 Regardless of the aforementioned guideline, please feel free to submit contributions.
-The provider's maintainer(s) will initiate a discussion regardless resource placement if deemed necessary.
+The provider's maintainer(s) will initiate a discussion regarding resource placement if deemed necessary.

 Please also view the `CONTRIBUTING.md` file for the general policy.